Pittsburgh Wrongful Death Lawyers

 The statute of limitations for filing a wrongful death lawsuit is two years from the date of death.

-Yes and no. Within the first six months of death, the personal representative of your loved one’s estate is entitled to file a lawsuit.
+Yes and no. Within the first six months of the death, the personal representative of your loved one’s estate is entitled to file a lawsuit.
 After six months have passed, the family may file a wrongful death lawsuit.

 Schedule Your Free Case Review with the Trusted Pittsburgh Wrongful Death Lawyers at Goodrich & Geist, P.C.